• Share this on:

 • Subscribe to the European Food Safety Authority (EFSA) newsletter (free of charge) for news about European food safety developments.

-• Meet the general hygiene provisions in Regulation (EC) No 852/2004 for primary production (Annex I) and for food business operators (Annex II).
+• Comply with the general hygiene provisions in Regulation (EC) No 852/2004 for primary production (Annex I) and for food business operators (Annex II).

 • Implement a HACCP system into your daily practice.
-Even if HACCP is not required in your country, exporting to the EU means that you must meet European food safety regulations.
+Even if HACCP is not required in your country, exporting to the EU means that you need to comply with European food safety regulations.

 Control of pesticide residues

-The EU Regulation on Maximum Residue Levels of pesticides (pdf) specifies the maximum residue levels (MRLs) for pesticides in or on food products.
+The EU Regulation on maximum residue levels of pesticides specifies the MRLs for pesticides in or on food products.
 A general default MRL of 0.01 mg/kg applies whenever no specific level is mentioned in relation to that product.
 Products containing more pesticide residues than permitted are withdrawn from the European market.
-In 2022, one-third of all issues reported in RASFF related to excessive pesticide levels or traces of illegal pesticides.
-The most issues were reported for rice (more than 50%), followed by beans (more than 30%).

-The most frequently found excessive levels in these products were:
+The most frequently found excessive levels of single pesticides in these products were:

 Tips: